PoCInnovation/Pool2023/Software/day03/Golang/README.md

 }
 ```

-Add the `/are-these-palindromes` endpoint to your server so we can validate it ✅
+Add the `/are-these-palindromes` endpoint with a `POST` method to your server so we can validate it ✅

 Then, create a `middlewares` package, containing the `CheckPalindrome` function.
 > Here's [how to validate body with gin](https://github.com/gin-gonic/gin#model-binding-and-validation).